abitofhelp/async_result/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security vulnerability in the Ada Result Library, please report it responsibly by following these steps:
+If you discover a security vulnerability in the Ada Async_Result Library, please report it responsibly by following these steps:

 ### 1. Private Disclosure

 Send a detailed report to our security team:

 - **Email**: mjgardner@abitofhelp.com
-- **Subject**: [SECURITY] Ada Result Library - Vulnerability Report
+- **Subject**: [SECURITY] Ada Async_Result Library - Vulnerability Report
 - **GitHub**: You can also create a private security advisory through GitHub's security tab

 ### 2. What to Include